top of page

 THE COMPLETE CURRICULUM

-Educators, at times, presume that they hold the central role in shaping individual development.
-While they undoubtedly contribute to the learning process, they must acknowledge that they are only one part of the equation.
-They should carefully consider their role and the potential impact they may have on learners that learn through a combination of institutionalised and fragmented education.
+Educators sometimes assume they play a pivotal role in shaping individual development.
+While undoubtedly contributing to the learning process, they must recognise they are just one part of the equation.
+They should carefully consider their impact on learners navigating a blend of institutionalised and fragmented education.

-When we quantify learning into rigid units tied to test outcomes, we inadvertently create a worldview where few succeed and many fail.
-This exclusionary system may produce individuals with limited skills who fit into the economic machinery, but it neglects the unique and holistic potential of each person on their learning journey.
-In many cases within the music world, it is not qualifications that open doors, but rather competencies.
+When education quantifies learning into rigid units tied to test outcomes, it fosters a worldview where few succeed and many fail.
+This exclusionary system may produce individuals fit for economic roles but neglects the unique potential of each person's learning journey.
+In many cases within the music world, competencies, not just qualifications, open doors.

-Teaching transcends mere information delivery; it is about inspiration.
-Overloading learners with information can stifle natural growth.
-We must integrate information with feelings, intuition, emotions, and the physical aspects of learning.
-Just as an organic farmer prioritises soil health over maximum crop yield, educators should focus on nurturing the learner to stimulate intrinsic and inspired learning.
+Teaching surpasses information delivery; it's about inspiration.
+Overloading learners with information can hinder natural growth.
+Educators should integrate information with emotions, intuition, and physical aspects of learning, akin to how organic farmers prioritise soil health over maximum yield.
+This nurturing approach stimulates intrinsic and inspired learning.

-Rather than fixating on curriculum and testing, our emphasis should be on teaching.
-Effective teaching involves sharing passion, inspiring learners, and allowing them to integrate observations into their entire being.
-Learners should resonate with the essence of the subject matter, not just its surface details.
-Passionless presentation of information as one-dimensional chunks fails to ignite student passion.
+Rather than fixating on curriculum and testing, emphasis should be on effective teaching.
+This involves sharing passion, inspiring learners, and allowing them to internalise observations.
+Learners should resonate with the essence of subjects, not just surface details.
+Presenting information passionlessly as one-dimensional chunks fails to ignite student enthusiasm.

-Lastly, stifling the arts through a rigid curriculum does a disservice to their potential.
-Arts activities foster creativity and intuitive processes, guiding learners toward deeper understanding.
+Finally, stifling arts through rigid curricula undermines their potential.
+Arts activities nurture creativity and intuitive processes, guiding learners toward deeper understanding.

 Hein Van de Geyn, April 2024